matrix-org/matrix-spec-proposals/proposals/2716-batch-send-historical-messages.md

-As an update, [Gitter has fully migrated to Matrix](https://blog.gitter.im/2023/02/13/gitter-has-fully-migrated-to-matrix/) and was able to accomplish the 141M message import with MSC2716.
+As an update, [Gitter has fully migrated to Matrix](https://blog.gitter.im/2023/02/13/gitter-has-fully-migrated-to-matrix/) and was able to accomplish the 141M message import without MSC2716.
 If your use case is just one big import blast at the beginning of the room, the way Gitter accomplished this works now and is a lot simpler (do this instead).